 If a VM runs an application that does not support Microsoft VSS (there is no VSS writer for this particular type of application, for example, MySQL), Veeam Backup & Replication will not be able to utilize Microsoft VSS and application-aware processing for this VM.
 To process such VMs, you can use VMware Tools quiescence with pre-freeze and post-thaw scripts.
 For more information, see VMware Tools Quiescence and Pre-Freeze and Post-Thaw Scripts.

-If you enable application-aware processing for the job, Veeam Backup & Replication performs the following operations as a part of the backup or replication process:
+If you enable application-aware processing in job settings, Veeam Backup & Replication performs the following operations as a part of the backup or replication process:

-- Veeam Backup & Replication deploys the non-persistent runtime components or, if necessary, persistent agent components on the VM and detects if the VM runs VSS-aware applications.
+- Veeam Backup & Replication deploys the non-persistent runtime components or, if necessary, persistent agent components on the VM and detects if the VM runs any of the supported applications.

 - Veeam Backup & Replication collects information about applications installed on VMs — this information is required for VSS-aware restore.